dolittle/Documentation/README.md

 ## Developing
 Check docsy [documentation](https://www.docsy.dev/docs/) for how to build and customize stuff.

-You'll need Hugo `v0.71` or higher.
+You'll need Hugo extended `v0.71` or higher.

 Markdown files are either in  `Source/content` or symlinks to their respective submodules from `Repositories/`.